svn2github/computational-materials-repository/index.rst

      - | :ref:`c2dm`
        | Structural and electronic properties calculated with different DFT XC functionals and G0W0 of a large range of 2D materials.
 At the moment the database contains 216 transition-metal oxides and chalcocogenides.

+   * - .. image:: vdwh.png
+          :width: 230px
+     - | :ref:`vdwh`
+       | The dielectric building blocks of 51 transition metal dichalcogenides, hexagonal boron nitride, and graphene is available from this database.
+The results are used to calculate the dielectric function of van der Waals heterostructures, using the Quantum Electrostratic Heterostructure (QEH) model.

    * - .. image:: tmfp06d.png
           :width: 189px
           :height: 124px